docathon/docathon/blog/content/pages/hosting.md

 Want to host a Docathon remotely?
 It is very easy!
 We welcome anybody to join in from around the world.
 We will coordinately loosely before / during the event, but feel free to do things the way that you'd like to.

-Just create a pull request on our [Github-hosted website](http://github.com/BIDS/docathon), with a new file in `content/pages/hosts/XX.md` where `XX` is the name of your institute.
+Just create a pull request on our [Github repo](http://github.com/BIDS/docathon), with a new file in `blog/content/pages/hosts/XX.md` where `XX` is the name of your institute [here's a link to the folder](https://github.com/BIDS/docathon/tree/master/blog/content/pages/hosts).
 This file should contain the following information:

   - When are you meeting?
   - How to get to the host place?